24 Feb 2026,

 #2.
 Rental insurance

-In this scenario, your insurance company will then pursue the at-fault party’s insurance to recover the amount they paid for your rental.
+In this scenario, your insurance company will then pursue the at-fault party’s insurance to recover the amount they paid for your rental through a process called subrogation, where your insurer seeks reimbursement from the liable party.

 #3.
 Pay out-of-pocket